-Edward's cousin Elizabeth Rachel Day was born at Rotherhithe and baptised at St Marys Church Rotherhithe on the 28th May 1847.
-Her parents had married in Hobart six years earlier, at St Davids Church on 6th January 1841.
-She was the eldest daughter, and sister of Mary Sophia Day, who was born in Hobart in 1853.
-Her father, master mariner Captain James Day (1806-1882), born in Yorkshire where his sister married Captain Edward Goldsmith in 1829, had served as master, navigator and first mate in the Royal Merchant Navy until 1854 when he applied in Hobart for the Australian Ordinary Trade Service.
-Elizabeth Rachel and Mary Sophia Day's mother Rachael Pocock died of consumption on 14 April 1857 at New Town, Hobart.
+Edward's cousin Elizabeth Rachel Day was born at Rotherhithe, London and baptised at St Marys Church Rotherhithe on the 28th May 1847.
+Her parents had married in Hobart six years earlier, at St David's Church on 6th January 1841.
+She was the eldest daughter and sister of Mary Sophia Day, who was born in Hobart in 1853.
+Their father, master mariner Captain James Day (1806-1882), born in Yorkshire where his sister married Captain Edward Goldsmith in 1829, had served as master, navigator and first mate on his brother-in-law's early voyages and continued service as a master mariner in the Australian Ordinary Trade Service until his death in Hobart in 1882.
+Elizabeth Rachel Day and Mary Sophia Day's mother Rachael Day nee Pocock died of consumption on 14 April 1857 at New Town, Hobart.
 Elizabeth Day married photographer Thomas James Nevin on 12th July, 1871, at the Wesleyan Chapel, Kangaroo Valley (Lenah Valley), Hobart.

 Elizabeth Rachael [sic - she dropped the "a" on marriage] Day, christened on 28th April 1847 at St Mary's Church Rotherhithe UK.

 St Mary's Church Rotherhithe London

 In 1838, when the well-known ship Temeraire was broken up, some of her timbers were used to build a communion table and two bishop's chairs in the Rotherhithe church.